 You will be issued a restricted driver’s licence with a new status of ‘restricted to a vehicle with an alcohol sensing ignition interlock device.’

 You cannot operate any motor vehicle until you are issued a restricted driver’s licence.

 Once you are issued a restricted driver’s licence, you will only be legally permitted to drive a vehicle with an interlock device.

-If you have been unlicensed for more than 3 years, you must complete a knowledge test, vision screening and road test at any Alberta registry agent.
+If you have been unlicensed or suspended for more than 3 years, you must complete a knowledge test, vision screening and road test at any Alberta registry agent.
 You will be responsible for related costs.

 The driver examiner may request that you show your approval letter for participation in the Ignition Interlock Program.